OliverEvans96/instant-docs/src/pages/docs/presence-and-topics.md

 ## Introduction

 Modern apps require more than just a relational data store, developers need systems for managing session state and streams of events.
-Instant provides two primites for quickly building rich multiplayer experiences: presence and topics.
+Instant provides primitives for quickly building rich multiplayer experiences: rooms, presence and topics.

-You can think of presence as instant-ified `setState`, and topics as instant-ified event callbacks or `useEffect`.
+You can think of presence as Instant-ified `setState`, and topics as Instant-ified event callbacks or `useEffect`.

+#### Rooms

+A room represents a shared context for realtime events.
+Users in the same room will receive updates from every other user in that room.

+Rooms can be used to model a document like Notion, a chat group like Discord, a drawing board like Figma, or any other shared virtual space.

 #### Presence